sirnaet/Fedha-Smart/README.md

-FedhaSmart******

-FedhaSmart is a simple, reliable tool for anyone who wants to understand where their money goes.
-It helps you record income from different sources, plan your spending, track daily expenses, and stay consistent with your savings goals.
-Everything lives in one place so you can get a clear picture of your financial life without the clutter.

-****Features****

-Add income from any source

-Create budgets by category

-Track expenses in real time

-Set savings goals and monitor progress

-Clean, modern UI

-Secure data storage backed by Supabase

-****Tech Stack****
+****FEDHA SMART This project is built to help people with managing and tracking their finances.
+It allows one to add their income from whichever source, budget money according to different categories, track their expenses, creating and contributing towards a savings goal(s).

-FedhaSmart is built using:
+This project is built with:

-Vite – Fast dev environment
+Vite

-React + TypeScript – Strong typing with a smooth UI

-shadcn-ui – Reusable components with a clean design
+TypeScript
+React
+shadcn-ui

-Tailwind CSS – Utility-first styling
+Tailwind CSS

-Supabase – Authentication, database, and storage
+Supabase